At RIC our pastoral care and student support systems are as highly structured as our teaching.

 The college provides excellent support and guidance which enhances students’ personal development.
 It is highly successful in its aim to develop self-knowledge and self-esteem.
 Personal sixth-form tutors are highly effective and play a key role in maximising students’ development.
 Boarders are well cared for and thrive in the caring, pleasant environment.
 They greatly enjoy their boarding experience.

 Academic progress and personal welfare is closely monitored by Personal Tutors.
-A level students have individually timetabled meetings with their tutor to discuss progress.
+Year 13 level students have individually timetabled meetings with their tutor to discuss progress.
+Year 12 students have daily meetings with their form tutors.

 Our teaching and pastoral staff are pro active, identifying where students are having difficulties and offering practical help, solutions and encouragement.